Mother’s Day heat wave tempts people out of coronavirus-induced isolation in Seattle

 Whether the parks stay open depends on how people behave, Ernie Apreza, communications director for Seattle Mayor Jenny Durkan.

 “One thing we made really clear is we will move to close parks as necessary,” Apreza said.
-Residents should continue to observe the governor’s stay home order and use the parks just to take a break, he added.
+Residents should continue to observe the governor’s stay-home order and use the parks just to take a break, he added.

 The city parks department continues to close parking areas at the largest parks and recommends that people walk to their neighborhood park to disperse use rather than converging on popular ones.